2023-OSS-Team12/FileBrowserGit/README.md

 # FileBrowserGit

 FileBrowserGit is a Python application that combines the power of PyQt5's QFileDialog with some of Git's most used features, such as initialize a repository, add files to staging, commit changes, restore files, remove files, and rename files.
+Also displays a list of branches for the repository currently being managed by Git, as well as buttons for additional branch operations.

 The original project is here: [FileManager](https://github.com/Tristan296/FileManager)